axanthos/orange3-textable-prototypes/doc/widgets/MovieReviews.rst

 *Your corpus is empty, please add some movies first*
     The corpus is empty, no movies have been selected for downloading the reviews.

+*Please enter a valid actor or actress name
+    The entered word is not an actor/actress name as found on the imdb website

 Errors
 ~~~~~~